oss-mindware/AutoGPT-Mindware/README.md

 ## 🧠 How to Use

-After completing the installation steps above, you can enable specific plugins for AutoGPT via the [plugin portal](https://mindware.xyz).
+After completing these installation steps, you can enable specific plugins for AutoGPT via the [plugin portal](https://mindware.xyz).
 For instance, if you want AutoGPT to find YouTube videos, enable the YouTube plugin:

 <img width="945" alt="Screenshot 2023-08-27 151437" src="https://github.com/open-mindware/AutoGPT-Mindware/assets/23727727/bcdb83bd-36e3-4993-b6ac-83660ef1cc0d">